headHUB/amv-open360tracker-32bits/README.md

 **TILT EASING**

 The tilt  movement has been improved by adding easing effects at the beginning and smoothing at the end.
 This will avoid damaging the tilt servo and other mechanisms when using heavy and larger antennas.
 This feature doesn't affect the accuracy and speed in the movements of the pan servo.

+**AUTOMATIC HOME POSITION**

+You can connect a NMEA or UBLOX GPS device to the controller to automatically set the home position before starting the tracking.
+Nonetheless, the user has full control and can reject the home position to get a more accurate one.

+**OLED DISPLAY**